ALF28Dev/CoinRecognition/README.md

 <img width="642" alt="Screenshot 2021-12-26 at 21 40 01" src="https://user-images.githubusercontent.com/87500491/147420660-b41b3760-eb42-4c44-a513-2d1da3adadb6.png">

 # Losses

+After training the model I was able to examine how the accuracy of its results have changed during the training process.
+As you can see from the chart the accuracy does gradually improve over time.
+This is good news however the results are nowhere near perfect and there is a lot of room for improvement.

 <img width="392" alt="Screenshot 2021-12-26 at 21 39 16" src="https://user-images.githubusercontent.com/87500491/147420647-5183cf7c-5bd9-4036-a8cb-49df40369a9f.png">

 # Model Testing